cygig/MCUVoltage/readme.md

 The bandgap voltage is not available for comparison, only one of the four generated voltage reference (1.024V, 2.056V, 2.500V, 4.096V).
 This library will still call it bandgap voltage for consistency sake.

 ## Addressing the registers
-The registers are accessed by ADCn.Register, where n is the ADC number and Register is the name of the register to access.
+The registers are accessed by "ADCn.Register" format, where n is the ADC number and Register is the name of the register to access.
 There is only one ADC, thus it n is always 0.
+To access the COMMAND register, we use `ADC0.COMMAND`.

 ## Operation flow
 While the general concept to use the ADC remains the same, the name of the registers and functionality has changed.
-If you are able to follow through the steps for ATMega328P, then you should have no problem reading the datasheet of ATtiny 3224/3226/3227 to figure out the details.
+If you are able to follow through the steps for ATMega328P, then you should have no problem reading the datasheet of ATtiny3224/3226/3227 to figure out the details.

 The general operation flow:

 1. Set the reference voltage to 1.024V by clearing VREF.CTRLA
 2. Set AC0.DACREF to 256 so the ADC will use 100% of the 1.024V reference voltage
 3. Enable the ADC by setting ENABLE (Bit 0) at ADC0.CTRLA to `1`.
-4. Select the incoming voltage source of 1.024V reference by setting Bit 5 to 0 at ADC0.MUXPOS to `110011` (0x33).
+4. Select the input voltage source of 1.024V reference by setting Bit 5 to 0 at ADC0.MUXPOS to `110011` (0x33).
 5. Clear ADC0.CTRLF to disable freerun and left adjust, and setting the ADC to accumulating only a single sample
 6. Select the reference voltage source of Vcc by setting REFSEL (Bit 2 to 0) at ADC0.CTRLC to `000`.
 7. Select the mode of a single 12-bit conversion by setting MODE (Bit 6 to 4) at ADC0.COMMAND to `001`.